• Skip to primary navigation

 3. Minimum of one (1) year as an active member and/or chair of an ASE Coordinator Sub-Committee

-4. Minimum of one (1) best practice presentation during annual ASE Coordinator Track Program
+4. Minimum of one (1) best practice presentation during the annual ASE Coordinator Track Program

-5. Completion of a one-page reflective essay about an experience demonstrating continued professional growth. ( double-spaced, 12 point Times Roman Font)
+5. Completion of a reflective essay about an experience demonstrating continued professional growth. ( one-page minimum, double-spaced, 12-point Times Roman Font)

 6. A total of 12 or more credits: